We have recently investigated options to develop the landfill gas resource at Toowoomba Waste Management Facility (Bedford Street).

 - Phase two - early respondent involvement; and

 Details for the project tender can be accessed via LG tender box.

 Objectives of the EOI to tender process:

-- To receive submissions from potential commercial partners with whom Council may seek to develop commercial terms for one or more landfill gas utilisation projects; and
+- To receive submissions from potential commercial partners with whom we may seek to develop commercial terms for one or more landfill gas utilisation projects; and

 - To identify the type and form of potential landfill gas utilisation projects; and

-- To identify and contract long-term project partner(s) who are knowledgeable, experienced, dynamic, responsive, innovative, responsible and aligned with Council’s objectives and values.
+- To identify and contract long-term project partner(s) who are knowledgeable, experienced, dynamic, responsive, innovative, responsible and aligned with our objectives and values.

-Council is also undertaking pre-feasibility investigations of potential waste to resource or energy use opportunities associated with waste services.
-These include opportunities to better utilise the energy value in green / timber waste collected at Council’s waste facilities.
+We are also undertaking pre-feasibility investigations of potential waste to resource or energy use opportunities associated with waste services.
+These include opportunities to better utilise the energy value in green / timber waste collected at waste facilities.